What are Sticky Prices? A Guide to Price Stickiness

 In this article, we will talk about sticky prices.
 "Sticky" in this case means resistant to changes in supply and demand, general market trends, or inflation.
 That is, sticky prices for goods practically do not change, regardless of conditions.

-Below, we will analyze in more detail how sticky prices can arise, how to get rid of price stickiness, and also compare flexible and sticky prices.
+Below, we will analyze in more detail how sticky prices can arise, how to get rid of stucky price, and also compare flexible and sticky price.

 Price Stickiness Definition